Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 ### Analytics request identity <a id="analytics-request-identity"></a>

-This event is responsible for fetching the Analytics tracking identifier \(AID\) and custom visitor identifier \(VID\) from the Analytics extension and is generated in the Analytics [getTrackingIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics/analytics-api-reference#gettrackingidentifier) and [getCustomVisitorIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics/analytics-api-reference#get-the-custom-visitor-identifier) calls.
+The Analytics request identity event is responsible for fetching the Analytics tracking identifier (AID) and custom visitor identifier (VID) from the Analytics extension and is generated in the Analytics [getTrackingIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics/analytics-api-reference#gettrackingidentifier) and [getCustomVisitorIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics/analytics-api-reference#get-the-custom-visitor-identifier) calls.

 After the Analytics identity request event is received, the Analytics extension completes one of the following tasks: